ros-tooling/cross_compile/README.md

 * `--sysroot-path $(pwd)`

-Point the `cross_compile` tool to the absolute path of the directory containing the `sysroot` directory created earlier.
+Point the `ros_cross_compile` tool to the absolute path of the directory containing the `sysroot` directory created earlier.
 You could run the tool from any directory, but in this case the current working directory contains `sysroot`, hence `$(pwd)`

 * `--rosdistro dashing`

 You may specify both ROS and ROS2 distributions by name, for example, `kinetic` (ROS) or `dashing` (ROS 2).
-`cross_compile -h` prints the supported distributions for this option
+`ros_cross_compile -h` prints the supported distributions for this option

 * `--arch aarch64`

 Target the ARMv8 / ARM64 / aarch64 architecture (which are different names for the same thing).
-`cross_compile -h` prints the supported architectures for this option.
+`ros_cross_compile -h` prints the supported architectures for this option.

 * `--os ubuntu`